mktvirtual/guias/estilo/geral/README.md

     var list = [];
     ```

-- Quebre linhas com mais de 80 caracteres
+- Quebre linhas com mais de 80 caracteres.
     ```javascript
     // bad
     var message = 'this is a very long message that will probably hurt this style guide so I can explain how to properly use it';